mojowen/Scott-Theme/readme.md

 ### Styles

 Styles are all stored in LESS, uses javascript compilation by default but will switch to `style.css` if you change config.json.
 You'll need to compile your LESS styles into CSS first.

+Color changes are really easy - just change the colors in `stuff/vars.less`.